 Give audience members the option of getting in touch with you at a later date by listing contact information on handouts or slides.
 If you have a website, direct audience members to find more information there.

 If you are part of a speaking line-up, reach out to your fellow presenters.
 Congratulate them or, if you miss a talk, ask how it went.
 There are lots of opportunities for networking in the realm of public speaking, so plan ahead and make use of them.

 Public speaking is a very common phobia, right up there with spiders and heights.
 Many people would prefer to do almost anything instead of standing up and talking in front a crowd of people.
 Delivering a speech can feel intimidating and risky.

 Fears and insecurities tend to multiply as the speech draws closer: "What if I forget my speech?"
 "What if I can’t answer the audience's questions?"
-Public speaking is a great way to show yourself that, with practice, you can do the things that scare you the most.
-What starts out as a nightmare can turn into a great personal boost.
+Public speaking is a way of showing yourself that, with practice, you can do the things that scare you the most.
+What starts out as a nightmare can turn into a personal boost.

 Not only this, but you also get the opportunity to network with other speakers, some of whom may be very difficult to contact normally.
 Speaking events may also have guest rooms for speakers where they are given food and drink and can network together.

 Public speaking has a long history as a catalyst for nonviolent activism and political change.
 It is a powerful way to unite people under a common cause and motivate them to take action.
 It’s no secret that people throughout history have used the power of public speaking to make a difference.

 You’ll hardly ever have a better opportunity to speak to a captive audience about what really matters to you.
 You’ll get a chance to influence your peers.
 You won’t change the world with every speech, but you can easily impact someone in some small way.